Texas

 Pharmacogenetic Testing

 Pharmacogenetic testing of cytochrome p450 (CYP450) metabolic pathway may be considered medically necessary only if the results of the testing are necessary to differentiate between treatment options.
-The use of pharmacogenetics may be considered medically necessary once in a lifetime to determine effective response to drug therapy for the following: Clopidogrel, Eliglustat, Tetrabenzine in a dosage greater than 50mg per day, and Warfarin.
+The use of pharmacogenetics may be considered medically necessary once in a lifetime to determine effective response to drug therapy for the following drug treatments: Clopidogrel, Eliglustat, Tetrabenzine in a dosage greater than 50mg per day, or Warfarin.

 Pharmacogenetics testing of polymorphic 2C9 (procedure code 81227) may be considered for clopidogrel treatment and requires prior authorization and may be considered medically necessary when all of the following conditions are met: